Completed Projects (Statistics)

 Transforming citizen science for biodiversity

-Transforming citizen science for biodiversity is a multidisciplinary effort to improve the way citizens collect data on what they observe in the natural world, and to develop tools and methods to more effectively use citizen science data to address ecological questions.
+Transforming citizen science for biodiversity was a multidisciplinary effort to improve the way citizens collect data on what they observe in the natural world, and to develop tools and methods to more effectively use citizen science data to address ecological questions.

 The project was led by professor Robert O'Hara.